 Across the world, across the nation, across our communities, we know that violence is being perpetrated.
-One of the quietest forms of violence, dulled behind closed doors, is domestic and family violence.
+One of the quietest forms of violence, dulled behind closed doors, is abuse and control in the home.

 “Speak up and judge fairly; defend the rights of the poor and needy.”
 Proverbs 31:9